- Home

 Loss of sensation

-- Focus on other areas of your body and genitals that feel pleasurable when touched.
+- Focus on other parts of the body or genitals that feel good to touch.

-- Try regular sexual activity of some kind to help maintain your interest in sex.
+- Try regular sexual activity of some kind to keep some interest in sex.

-- Experiment with different sexual positions to try and find one that improves sensation.
+- Use different sexual positions to find what improves sensation.

 Podcast: Sex and Cancer